ilrg/ilrg.github.io/Pages/Server/Troubleshooting_Server.md

 - Then re-select the volume, and go to ‘Actions’ then ‘Attach Volume’, and then choose the instance you just created.

 ![Troubleshooting8](serverAssets/Troubleshooting8.png)
-- Log into the new server using PuTTY and the .ppk key you saved from a previous
+- Log into the new server using PuTTY and the .ppk key you saved from a previous instance.
 - Use a chroot environment to trouble shoot the original instance by accessing its information through the rescue instance using the following commands:
 ```
 rescuedev=/dev/nvme1n1p1